 Airbnb has seen immense growth since launching in 2008.
 The home-sharing platform currently boasts more than 5 million listings worldwide—many of them single-family homes and investment properties.

 If you’ve been thinking of adding your home to the site, it could be a smart way to boost your annual income using a property you already own.
-In fact, according to Airbnb itself, you’ll likely earn about $7,200 more per year just by sharing your primary home on the platform.

 But hosting on Airbnb doesn’t come without its drawbacks.
 Before jumping in, make sure you consider the pros and cons of sharing your home—as well as those of sharing on Airbnb specifically.

 The added income is probably the biggest perk of listing your home on the Airbnb platform.
 Plus, the site gives you the power to set your own pricing, as well as adjust it as you see fit (during in-demand times and holidays).
 There’s even a “Smart Pricing” tool that takes into account local demand and can help you settle on the right number.

 Listing your home on the site is free, too, so if you just want to try it out, there aren’t any costly sign-up fees or membership dues.
 You simply list, set your price, and share your home.

 Hosting on Airbnb also offers a lot of flexibility.
 You’re not required to host 24/7, and you can pick and choose which days you want to offer to potential guests.
 You can even sync your listing up with an existing calendar to ensure it lines up with your personal schedule.
 You can also create your own house policies, as well as choose how much (or how little) of your home you want to share.
 List just a bedroom or garage apartment, or share the entire home—whatever fits your needs best.